Oklahoma Becomes First To Settle With OxyContin Makers

 Addiction Crisis Fallout

-Last year, 130 Americans died every day from an Opioid-related overdose.
+Last year, 130 Americans died every day from an opioid-related overdose.
 Over 47,600 people suffered a drug overdose that involved an opioid in 2017, a nearly 600% increase from 1999.

-Purdue, along with other complicit corporations involved in the manufacturing and approval of Prescription Opioids, is accused of misleading the public about the addictive potential of its drugs.
+Purdue, along with other complicit corporations involved in the manufacturing and approval of prescription opioids, is accused of misleading the public about the addictive potential of its drugs.
 For Purdue, OxyContin® became a major drug of illicit abuse nearly a decade ago, forcing the company to change the drug’s formula in the hopes of making it less prone to misuse.
-Nonetheless, many people’s dependency on the drug was so strong that thousands across the country turned to Heroin.
+Nonetheless, many people’s dependency on the drug was so strong that thousands across the country turned to heroin.

 Massachusetts Attorney General, Maura Healey, revealed damning documents containing an email written by former Purdue executive, Richard Sackler, demonstrating the company’s intentions early on in the epidemic.